Blog

 When Watching Becomes Control

-One small action: The next time a monitoring tool comes up, ask what happens after the alert and what the flagged person can actually do.
+One small action: The next time a monitoring tool comes up, ask what happens after the alert and what the flagged person can do.

 Core Model | 2026-04-16 | E4E